imagej/imagej.github.io/_pages/plugins/snt/manual.md

 - **Connect To (...)** {% include key key='C' %} Allows two existing paths to be connected, typically under a parent-child relationship.
 Described in this [walkthrough](/plugins/snt/step-by-step-instructions#mergingjoining-paths).
 - **Split Tree at Active Node** {% include key key='X' %} Splits the current tree into two subtrees by disconnecting the active node from its parent structure
 - **Reset Active Node** Clears the active node
-- **Set Active Node as Tree Root** Reorganizes the existing tree so that the active node becomes its root
+- **Set Active Node as Tree Root** Reorganizes the existing tree so that the active node becomes its root.

 # Path Manager